Abrahamvdl/murmur/PROGRESS.md

 ## Overview

-This document tracks the development progress of the Whisper Voice Input project.
+This document tracks the development progress of the Murmur project.

 **🎉 ALL CORE DEVELOPMENT COMPLETED!**